squirrellyjs/squirrelly-docs/blog/2020-02-22-squirrelly-v8.md

 tags: [dev, v8]
 ---

-Squirrelly version 8 is almost ready to transition from beta to stable -- read more about new features and changes!
+Squirrelly version 8 is stable -- read more about new features and changes!

 <!--truncate-->